mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 #### 38:10

 If so, it’s not necessary for the rider who controls the horse to understand the four kinds of horses.
-Just let go of any kind of horses, without controlling, without getting the whip... [at] first, not yet.
+Just let go of any kind of horses, without controlling, without getting the whip... [at least at] first, not yet.

 Of course, you need a whip.
 Remember this.
 [Why do we need a whip?]
 Buddha says even a cat or dog are Buddha.
 If dogs and cats are Buddha, why was the cat born with his skin, his muscles, as a cat?
 So a Zen master says that is [karmic] consciousness – but whatever you say, it doesn’t hit the mark.
 Anyway, you have to understand [yourself] as a human being, but that human being really stretches into the past, into the future.
 You have to understand human life for the long, long range.